-Port Canaveral is not the most conveniently located cruise port for those flying into Florida.
-Despite being located about 45 miles from Orlando International Airport, several options do exist to ensure you arrive to the ship on time for your cruise.
-If you are not sure which mode of transportation is best for your next vacation, we compare all of the options in this post.
-See which transportation service tops our list of the best ways to get from Orlando Airport to Port Canaveral.
+Port Canaveral is the second busiest cruise port, processing over 4.5 million passengers each year.
+Though, Port Canaveral is not the most conveniently located cruise port for those flying into Florida.
+Despite being located about 45 minutes from Orlando International Airport, several options do exist to ensure you arrive to the ship on time for your cruise.
+If you are not sure which mode of transportation is best for your next vacation, we compare all of the best ways to get from Orlando Airport to Port Canaveral.

 Best Ways to Get From Orlando Airport to Port Canaveral

 Perhaps the easiest way to get from the Orlando Airport to Port Canaveral is to book a cruise line transfer if you are arriving the day of your cruise.
 You can purchase transfers from most cruise lines pre-cruise either online or through a travel agent.
 Once at the airport, a cruise line representative will greet you at baggage claim and escort you and your luggage to the check-in area.

 After checking-in, you will board the next departing bus to the ship.
 Once you arrive at the pier, your luggage will be taken care of for you, so all you need to do is head into the terminal for the check-in process.